Solar Panels on Historic Properties

 Solar panels installed on a historic property in a location that cannot be seen from the ground will generally meet the Secretary of the Interior’s Standards for Rehabilitation.
 Conversely, an installation that negatively impacts the historic character of a property will not meet the Standards.
 But what about the grey area between out–of–sight and obviously obtrusive installations?

-Although every project is different and must be evaluated on its own merit, the National Park Service has developed this guidance on how to apply the Standards to the installation of solar panels.
+Although every project is different and must be evaluated on its own merit, the National Park Service has developed this information on how to apply the Standards to the installation of solar panels.